UniqueCas1/Time-Intelligence-Analysis/README.md

 Running 10,000 promotions but seeing that full-price sales perform better, we might be:

-Leaving significant margin dollars on the table Creating unsustainable customer expectations
+Leaving significant margin money on the table
+Creating unsustainable customer expectations
 Making it harder to raise prices in future years

-THESE ARE THE REAL BUSINESS PROBLEMS:
+THESE ARE THE REAL BUSINESS PROBLEMS SUMMARY:
 - Despite executing 10,000 promotion campaigns, “No Discount” campaigns generated the highest sales value, indicating that frequent discounting does not necessarily drive better outcomes

 - High-engagement promotions did not always translate into proportional profit, revealing potential margin inefficiencies.